Rouslan/NTracer/doc/ntracer.rst

-Depending on how this package was built, there will be one or more modules that start with "tracer" and end in a number (by default, one for every number between 3 and 8).
+Depending on how this package was built, there will be one or more modules that start with "tracer" and end in a number (by default, one for every number between 3 and 8 inclusive).
 These have an interface identical to :py:mod:`.tracern`, including the ``dimension`` parameter of certain functions, but are specialized for the dimensionality corresponding to the number in its name.
 For functions that require a ``dimension`` parameter, passing a number other than the one its specialized for, will raise an exception.

 By only supporting a single dimensionality, these specialized modules avoid the looping and heap-allocation that the generic version requires and thus perform